MDSplus/Documentation/docs/reference/tdi-reference.md

 TODO: make a table or something of all the different precision types of numbers you can have (F, G, H, D0 etc) and what they ultimately mean like how many bytes each ones takes up or whatever. the decimal precision is calculated by 1/(2^x) because of binary. plus all the functions to convert between them (like fs/ft_float, etc.)

-TODO: make a table or something of shortcuts
+TODO: regroup entries by theme rather than one big alphabetical heap
 * bit-wise functions/operators (inor,inornot,inot)
 * build/make functions
-* fun with ascii (char, ichar, achar, iachar, etc)
+* text manip/fun with ascii (char, ichar, achar, iachar, etc)
+* bitwise functions
+* Trig functions(cos,sin,tan,all the variations)
-*
+* array manipulatino

 TODO: remove references to what VAX returns